People

 steven.jarsen at uconn.edu

-Steven joined the lab in September 2021 after finishing his undergraduate education at UConn.
+Steven joined the lab as a Master student in September 2021 after finishing his undergraduate education at UConn.
+He defended his Master thesis in August 2023, and continues to work in the lab as lab technician.
 He is interested in the molecular mechanisms of ecologically interesting phenotypes.
 Outside of the lab, Steven likes cooking and playing video games.

 Amy LaFountain